zowe/docs-site/docs/troubleshoot/troubleshoot-app-framework.md

    If the line shows `Permission Denied` such as:

    ```
-   ZIS status - Permission Denied (name='ZWESUS_STD    ',zisRC=8,cmsRC=33,
+   ZIS status - Failure (name='ZWESIS_STD      ', cmsRC=33, description='Permission denied'
    ```
     - Check that the user ID of the ZOWESVR started task is authorized to access the load module.
 There is a security check in place to ensure that only authorized code is able to call ZWESIS01 as it is an APF-authorized load module.
-The setup for each security manager is different and documented in the section "Security requirements for the cross memory server".
+The setup for each security manager is different and documented in the section "Security requirements for the cross memory server" in at [Manually installing the Zowe Cross Memory Server](../user-guide/install-zos.html#manually-installing-the-zowe-cross-memory-server).